jeishu/jeishu.github.io/README.md

 I wanted to inplement a [Copy Button](https://stackoverflow.com/questions/50795042/create-a-copy-button-without-an-input-text-box) for my email on my website, so with the help of this Stack Overflow forum, I was able to do it.

 I had my inspiration for my website from this developer, [Mengdi](https://careerfoundry.com/en/blog/ui-design/best-ui-portfolios/).
 The website is down, but from the pictures, I had enough ideas to make it mine.

+The skills icons are from the [Flaticons](https://www.flaticon.com/authors/pixel-perfect).

+The horizontal scroll for desktop is using this [video](https://www.youtube.com/watch?v=pOXl6KH2N8Y) as reference.

 ## Contributors